W. Mark Saltzman: Biography

-He was appointed Assistant Professor of Chemical Engineering at Johns Hopkins University in 1987 and received a joint appointment in the Department of Biomedical Engineering at The Johns Hopkins School of Medicine in 1990.
-He was promoted to Associate Professor in 1992 and to Professor in 1995.
+He was appointed assistant professor of Chemical Engineering at Johns Hopkins University in 1987 and received a joint appointment in the Department of Biomedical Engineering at The Johns Hopkins School of Medicine in 1990.
+He was promoted to associate professor in 1992 and to Professor in 1995.
 In 1996, he moved to Cornell University, holding the first BP Amoco/H. Laurance Fuller Chair in Chemical Engineering.

-He joined the faculty at Yale University, as the Goizueta Foundation Professor of Chemical and Biomedical Engineering, in July 2002 and became the first chair of Yale's Department of Biomedical Engineering in 2003.
-Since he arrived at Yale in 2002 to form the new department, he has seen his faculty group grow to 19 members.
-He hired slowly, knowing that each new person would have a significant effect on the overall department culture.
-Saltzman settled on four areas to excel in: imaging, biomolecular engineering, biomechanics, and systems biology.
-The department has developed largely as its founders envisioned—multidisciplinary, collegial, integrated with the medical school, and committed to undergraduate education.
+He joined the faculty at Yale University, as the Goizueta Foundation Professor of Chemical and Biomedical Engineering, in July 2002 and became the first chair of Yale's Department of Biomedical Engineering in 2003, building a 19-strong faculty group.
+Saltzman's work at Yale has focused on imaging, biomolecular engineering, biomechanics, and systems biology.

 As of July 1, 2016, Saltzman serves as Head of Jonathan Edwards College at Yale University.

 Research

 Saltzman's research focuses on developing the most economical, transportable and accessible methods for disease prevention and methods to more effectively deliver chemotherapy to the most aggressive forms of brain tumors.
-Dr. Saltzman's research interests include controlled drug delivery to the brain, polymers for supplementing or stimulating the immune system, cell interactions with polymers, and tissue engineering.
-He studies how to create safer and more effective medical and surgical therapy based on tissue engineering.
-Dr. Saltzman worked with an interdisciplinary team to develop what is now the standard of care for treating brain tumors.
+His research interests include controlled drug delivery to the brain, polymers for supplementing or stimulating the immune system, cell interactions with polymers, and tissue engineering; he has also studied how to create safer and more effective medical and surgical therapy based on tissue engineering.
+Saltzman worked with an interdisciplinary team to develop what is now the standard of care for treating brain tumors.